 This can entail avoiding screens or harsh lights right before hitting the hay, steering clear of a big meal prior to getting ready for bed, and even exercising regularly throughout the day in order to improve quality of sleep.
-Yoga is another great practice to help relieve stress, increase focus and promote a sense of overall well-being in teens and children of all ages, says Robyn Parets, founder of Pretzel Kids.
+Yoga is another great practice to help relieve stress, says Robyn Parets, founder of Pretzel Kids yoga.

 For particular yoga poses that help promote sleep, Parets suggests legs-up-the-wall (viparita karani), a seated forward fold (paschimottanasana), a supine spinal twist (supta matsyendrasana) and, of course, final relaxation pose (savasana).

 Back-to-school season is a time of tremendous excitement and stress.
 But, it does not need to signal the end to restful sleep.
 It’s never too late to develop healthy sleep and exercise habits.
 Why not give it a try and start off the school year with your eyes wide open?

 Sarah Scribner is a content writer and social media intern at Pretzel Kids